Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Normalization and companion operators

-This normalization simplifies our induction significantly in three aspects: \begin{itemize} \item[(i)] It suffices to construct complete reductions for the images of Risch operators associated to $t$-normalized elements (see Proposition \ref{PROP:ks}). \item [(ii)] $t$-Normalized elements enable us to transform the problem of constructing complete reductions in $F(t)$ to that in $F\langle t \rangle$ (see Proposition \ref{PROP:red}). \item[(iii)] The Risch operator associated to a $t$-normalized element $h$ is injective if $h \in F(t) \setminus F$, and $t$ is regular and is either primitive or hyperexponential over $F$ (see Lemma \ref{LM:inj}). \end{itemize}
+This normalization will simplify our construction in three aspects: \begin{itemize} \item[(i)] Reduce the problem of constructing complete reductions for $(F(t), \, \cR_h)$ with $h \in F(t)$ to that for $(F(t), \, \cR_h)$ with $t$-normalized $h\in F(t)$ (see Proposition \ref{PROP:ks}). \item [(ii)] Further transform the problem in $F(t)$ into an equivalent one on $F \langle t \rangle$ (see Proposition \ref{PROP:red}). \item[(iii)] The Risch operator associated to a $t$-normalized element $h$ is injective if $h \in F(t) \setminus F$, $t$ is regular, and $t$ is either primitive or hyperexponential over $F$ (see Lemma \ref{LM:inj}). \end{itemize}

-An element of $F(t)$ is said to be {\em weakly $t$-normalized} if it does not have any positive integer residue (see \cite[Section 6.1]{BronsteinBook}).
-Note that (i) and (ii) given above hold for weakly $t$-normalized elements, but (iii) hinges on the assumption that $h$ does not have any residue in $\bZ^\times$.
+An element of $F(t)$ is said to be {\em weakly $t$-normalized} if it does not have any positive integer residue (see \cite{Davenport1986} and \cite[Definition 6.1.1]{BronsteinBook}).
+Note that (i) and (ii) remain valid for weakly $t$-normalized elements, while (iii) relies on the assumption that $h$ has no residue in $\bZ^\times$.